enhanced-primate/blaze-keys/README.md

 ### 2. Configure global config

 Run `blz -g` to edit the global config (creating from template if not present).
 The repo includes an example which demonstrates many of the available features: [global.all.yml](./example-configs/templates/global.all.yml).
-I would suggest that you use the `all` config when prompted, then follow the [tutorial](./docs/tutorial.md) to familiarise yourself with the usage; then you can modify the config as you wish.
+I would suggest that you use the `all` config when prompted, then (after completing step 3 below) follow the [tutorial](./docs/tutorial.md) to familiarise yourself with the usage; then you can modify the config as you wish.

 > **Warning**: After adding a new leader key to the global config, you need to source your config (in Zsh) or open a new shell for the new keybinds to take effect.